 While AInspector WCAG is used for evaluating a single web page, FAE is capable of evaluating entire websites through a technique known as web spidering.
 For more information on how FAE utilizes web spidering, see the example page.

-FAE is designed to be used in conjunction with AInspector WCAG for Firefox and the Accessibility Bookmarklets to help people gain a comprehensive understanding of the accessibility features, issues and potential issues of a web resource.
+FAE is designed to be used in conjunction with AInspector for Firefox and the Accessibility Bookmarklets to help people gain a comprehensive understanding of the accessibility features, issues and potential issues of a web resource.